jpcbkny/nlp-final/README.md

     This will launch a jupyter server in your browser.
 Open `embedding.ipynb`, then click the ⏩ button at the top of the browser.
 This will our experiment.
 You can also run our notebook in VSCode with the Jupyter extension

+    Our experiments sometimes produce errors.
+If they do, just run it again from the beginning.

 Citations: